genai-impact/ecologits/docs/index.md

     ```

 !!! info Internal priorizations
-    - If no init parameters are provided, EcoLogits will check for a pyproject.toml file with an ecologits config an rely on it to initialize.
+    - If no init parameters are provided, EcoLogits will check for a ecologits.toml file with an EcoLogits config an rely on it to initialize.
     - If both a toml file and init parameter are provided, the parameters will prevail.

 Environmental impacts are quantified based on four criteria and across two phases: